 General George Custer convened a war room too, I’ll bet, to advise him prior to the Battle of the Little Bighorn; look how that turned out.

 I dearly hope Kenney’s administration rights itself before too much damage is done.
 It had best happen soon, before negative momentum sends his government crashing downhill on broken skis.

 Minister Shandro commissioned an accounting firm to review the operations of Alberta Health Services; Ernst & Young is scheduled to deliver its report later this month.
 According to Mr. Shandro, more than 30,000 AHS employees and physicians have been consulted in the process.

-No-one consulted me (not surprising - I’m an anonymous emergency physician, a minor cog in the wheel) so I suppose I’ll have to take him at his word.
+I suppose I’ll have to take him at his word.
 But colour me skeptical, if by “consultation” he’s alluding to another iteration of the sort contained in his “Insured Services Consultation”- a.k.a “I’ll tell you what’s going to happen”.

 Why he didn’t wait until after delivery of the Ernst & Young analysis to consider revisions to physician remuneration, if indeed doctors were consulted so widely, is a mystery.

 Minister Shandro has gotten some things right.
 For instance, his initiative to reduce interminable surgical wait times - by contracting with private surgery clinics to deliver publicly-funded surgeries - is a solid step in the right direction.
 He took plenty of flak for that from the NDP, "Friends" of Medicare, and a host of others, all of whom blithely ignored the “publicly-funded” bit and blathered on nonsensically about “U.S.-style healthcare”.
 They conveniently forgot that the Notley government (wisely) did exactly the same thing – Minister Shandro is simply doing more of it.